0xAdiyat/0xAdiyat/README.md

   def initialize
     @name = "Ahsaf Hussain Adiyat"
     @experience = "An experienced Android and iOS developer pursuing Computer Science Engineering.
 My dedication to Android and iOS app development and research has garnered over 4 years of industry expertise."
-    @description = "I'm an ardent learner, active programmer, and strong team manager with exceptional communication abilities.
+    @description = "I'm a lifetime learner, active programmer, and strong team manager with exceptional communication abilities.
 My passion for sharing knowledge is reflected in my writeups based on skill and learnings."
     @current_activities = [
       "See below👇🏻",
     ]